Build your talent pipeline.

 Send a request to connect and use the “add a note” function to provide context for your request.
 For example, you can add a note saying that you’re hiring for a specific role and you’d like to discuss it with them.
 Keep in mind you’ll only have space for 300 characters, so keep things brief and compelling.

 Upgrading to LinkedIn Premium allows you to message potential candidates who aren’t already in your connections.
-You also gain this ability with LinkedIn Recruiter, which is available at a discount for eligible nonprofits.
+With LinkedIn Recruiter, which is available at a discount for eligible nonprofits, you’ll also gain this ability, along with other tools like bulk InMail messaging and AI-assisted features.
 Alternatively, if you’ll be the only person on your team reaching out to candidates, explore discounted Recruiter Lite.

 Personalize your message.